2014 Monaco Grand Prix: Race

 While Rosberg was instructed to continue conserving fuel, Hamilton was told by radio that he did not need to do so.
 Rosberg was reassured that his fuel consumption levels were back on target and began to lap faster than Hamilton.
 Vergne caught Bianchi and the two made minor contact at the Loews hairpin.
 Leaving the tunnel, smoke billowed from the rear of Vergne's car but he was able to enter the pit lane and retire on lap 52.
 Gutiérrez caught Bottas along with, Räikkönen and Massa – who was on new tyres – and Gutiérrez attacked Bottas at the Novelle chicane but Bottas kept eighth by cutting the corner.
 With smoke billowing from his car on lap 55, Bottas drove to the side of the track at the Loews hairpin to retire.
 The need for a safety car was avoided when a crane removed his car from the track and yellow flags were waved in the area.
 Gutiérrez in eighth was on course to score points when he hit the inside guardrail at La Rascasse on lap 59, damaging his car's rear suspension and necessitating his retirement.
-This promoted Bianchi into tenth, which put him in position to score Marussia's first points in Formula One, but he also had a five-second time penalty for illegally taking his earlier, five-second time penalty under the safety car.
+This promoted Bianchi into tenth, which put him in position to score Marussia's first championship points in Formula One, but he also had a five-second time penalty for illegally taking his earlier, five-second time penalty under the safety car.

 After running closely behind teammate Rosberg and feeling the wind penetrating his visor, Hamilton got some dirt in his left eye on lap 66 and slowed in the circuit's low-speed turns as a result, allowing Ricciardo to close up to him.
 Hülkenberg had heavily worn rear super soft tyres, and by the 69th lap, was caught by McLaren drivers Button and Magnussen.
 Bianchi was told that he needed to be five seconds ahead of Grosjean to cancel out the time penalty.
 Five laps later, Button overtook teammate Magnussen on the main straight for sixth.
 Räikkönen ran too deep in doing the same on the inside at the Loews hairpin on lap 74, putting himself and Magnussen in the barrier.
 Both Räikkönen and Magnussen reversed out of the barrier but lost a large amount of time, promoting Bianchi to eighth and Grosjean to ninth.
 Räikkönen had to make a third pit stop for a new front wing and the super soft tyres.